MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/intro.rst

 Interactive Mode
 ----------------

 To run MAD-NG in interactive mode, just typewrite its name on the Shell invite like any command-line tool.
-It is recommended to wrap MAD-NG with the `readline wrapper <http://github.com/hanslub42/rlwrap>`_ ``rlwrap`` in interactive mode for easier use and commands history:
+It is recommended to wrap MAD-NG with the `readline wrapper <http://github.com/hanslub42/rlwrap>`_ :literal:`rlwrap` in interactive mode for easier use and commands history:

 .. code-block:: console